rashmiranu/Machine-Learning--In-brief/README.md

 # Machine-Learning--In-brief
 **So what is Machine Learning?**<br>
-In lamen language, we feed data to the machine, the machine learns from that data.
+In layman language, we feed data to the machine, the machine learns from that data.
 When a new set of data is provided then based on that learning, the machine makes a decision and prediction.

 In ***supervised learning*** the data is labelled (i.e every input data is tagged to its corresponding output).
 The machine is trained with those outputs to make a decision.
 For instance, at school, the teacher first guided us and taught us how the specific problem is solved and accordingly we work on other problems.